Giving is the Key to Blessings and the Key to understanding Biblical Finances

 World On Fire

-The problem with most people is that do not praise God for what they do have, they complain about what they do not have.
+The problem with most people is that they do not praise God for what they do have; they complain about what they do not have.
 Enjoy what the Lord has blest you with and be content.
-Learn these principles, study the Word, register for the Biblical Economics 101 course and/or buy some good bible based books on the subject.
+Learn these principles, study the Word, register for the Biblical Economics 101 course and buy some good bible based books on the subject.